nsh87/regressors/CONTRIBUTING.rst

    In order to fully support tox, you will need to have Python 2.6, 2.7, 3.3, 3.4, and 3.5 available on your system.
 If you're using Mac OS X you can follow this `guide <http://ishcray.com/supporting-multiple-python-versions-with-tox>`_ to cleanly install multiple Python versions.

    If you are not able to get all tox environments working, that's fine, but take heed that a pull request that has not been tested against all Python versions might be rejected if it is not compatible with a specific version.
 You should try your best to get the ``tox`` command working so you can verify your code and tests against multiple Python versions.
+You should check Travis CI in lieu once your pull request has been submitted.

 6. Commit your changes and push your branch to GitHub::